 At last, we reached the Paiyun Lodge(3,402 masl).

 Day 3: The summit

 We woke up around 2 AM.
 Prepare our things and eat our breakfast.
 Before we begin our hike, we prayed for guidance and safety for our journey to the summit.

-The first part of the trek were alright for me.
+The first part of the trek was alright for me.
 I could walk with the group easily.
-When I feel the air were thin due to the high altitude I started to breathe slowly.
+When I feel the air was thin due to the high altitude I started to breathe slowly.
 Maybe because of altitude sickness.

-Hard part came when I went for the final ascent.
+The hard part came when I went for the final ascent.
 It was very cold.
 I felt my hands were numbed.
-All of the hikers who reached on the top started to go down which is passing to my way.
+All of the hikers who reached the top started to go down which is passing my way.
 So I need to wait for all of them so that I can pass on the way to the summit using the metal chains.

 I’m very thankful for reaching the top of the summit.
 First time to do the solo international climb.
 Although it was foggy at the peak when I take photos.

 Yushan National Park Headquarters Park Entry Service Unit No: +886-49-2348209

 Dongpu Lodge: http://dongpu.mmweb.tw/